eriksjolund/podman/docs/source/markdown/podman.1.md

 **containers.conf** (`/usr/share/containers/containers.conf`, `/etc/containers/containers.conf`, `$HOME/.config/containers/containers.conf`)

-Podman has builtin defaults for command line options.
+Podman has built-in defaults for command line options.
 These defaults can be overridden using the containers.conf configuration files.

 Distributions ship the `/usr/share/containers/containers.conf` file with their default settings.
 Administrators can override fields in this file by creating the `/etc/containers/containers.conf` file.
 Users can further modify defaults by creating the `$HOME/.config/containers/containers.conf` file.
-Podman merges its builtin defaults with the specified fields from these files, if they exist.
+Podman merges its built-in defaults with the specified fields from these files, if they exist.
 Fields specified in the users file override the administrator's file, which overrides the distribution's file, which override the built-in defaults.

-Podman uses builtin defaults if no containers.conf file is found.
+Podman uses built-in defaults if no containers.conf file is found.

 If the **CONTAINERS_CONF** environment variable is set, then its value is used for the containers.conf file rather than the default.